manova01/MidtermProject/README.md

 Gender: Male and Female.
 Discount offered: Discount offered on that specific product.

 Weight in gms: It is the weight in grams.

 Reached on time: It is the target variable, where 1 Indicates that the product has NOT reached on time and 0 indicates it has reached on time.
+## Objective
+Product Shipment Delivered on time or not?
+To Meet E-Commerce Customer Demand